-How To Fade Acne Scars For Good — Without A Trip To The Derm
+How To Fade Acne Scars Once & For All

-First came the acne and then came the fully-loaded pile of salicylic acid cleansers, benzoyl peroxide creams, and spot treatments.
-Now all that remains are the ghosts of pimples past: acne scars — and they can haunt you long after the initial breakout has gone away.
+First came the acne.
+Then the onslaught of salicylic acid cleansers, retinoids, and benzoyl peroxide creams.
+Now all that remains are the ghosts of pimples past: acne scars, and no one warned us that they'd be harder to get rid of than the actual spots that got us to this place.

-The hard truth is that nothing you can buy over-the-counter will be as effective for deep-seated scarring as a derm-recommended prescription or in-office procedure, but there are plenty of at-home skin-care products that do a damn good job of fading the dark spots faster.
+Here's the hard truth: Nothing you can buy over-the-counter will be as effective for deep-seated scarring as a derm-recommended prescription or in-office procedure — especially when it comes to deep, ice-pick scars.

+But the good news is that there are plenty of at-home skin-care products that can do a damn good job of fading dark spots.
 Ahead, the best scar-lightening serums, peels, toners, and more that can help get you one step closer to the even-toned complexion you had before that massive breakout.
 Consider those ghosts busted.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.